2014 FIBA Basketball World Cup

 The 2014 FIBA Basketball World Cup was the 17th edition of the FIBA Basketball World Cup, the tournament previously known as the FIBA World Championship.
 The tournament was held from 30 August to 14 September 2014.
 Hosted by Spain, it was the last tournament to be held on the then-current four-year cycle.
 The next FIBA World Cup was held five years later, in 2019, to reset the four-year-cycle on a different year than the FIFA World Cup.

 Countdown clock outside the FIBA headquarters in Mies, Switzerland as of June 2013.

-The United States won their fifth world championship, after beating silver medal-winning Serbia in the Final.
+The United States won their fifth world cup, after beating silver medal-winning Serbia in the Final.
 France claimed the third place, while Lithuania finished fourth in the tournament.

 Host selection

 FIBA opened the bidding process on 10 January 2008 and all the letters of intent were submitted on 30 April 2008.

 Nine countries showed interest in hosting the event, as in order, they were Spain, France, Denmark, Russia, Saudi Arabia, Qatar, Italy, Greece, and China.

 Among the nine, only three were shortlisted by FIBA: China which would have hosted the 2009 FIBA Asia Championship later that year, Italy which last hosted a FIBA tournament in EuroBasket Women 2007, and FIBA EuroBasket 2007 host Spain.

 On 23 May 2009, after voting by the FIBA Central Board in Geneva in which the Chinese and Spanish representatives abstained, China was the first to be eliminated in the first round of voting.
 In the final round, Arvydas Sabonis and Saša Djordjević announced that Spain won the hosting rights with eleven votes as opposed to Italy's eight.